polaternez/predicting-used-car-price-UK/README.md

 # UK Used Car Price Estimator: Project Overview
-The tool that predicts used car prices was created for new car buyers.
+This project aims to create a predictive tool for estimating used car prices, catering specifically to new car buyers in the UK.

-* Take 100,000 UK Used Car Data set from Kaggle.
+- Utilized a comprehensive dataset consisting of 100,000 UK used car records sourced from Kaggle.
-* Exploratory Data Analysis (EDA)
+- Conducted thorough Exploratory Data Analysis (EDA) to gain insights into the dataset's characteristics.
-* Feature engineering
+- Employed advanced feature engineering techniques to enhance model performance.
-* Train different models and evaluate them using cross validation.
+- Trained multiple machine learning models and rigorously evaluated their performance using cross-validation.
-* Built a client facing API using Flask
+- Developed a user-friendly API using Flask to provide seamless access to the predictive tool.

 ## Code and Resources
 **Python Version:** 3.9